peer-open-source/xara-docs/source/user/manual/material/ndMaterial.rst

 .. note::

-   The valid queries to any material when creating an ElementRecorder are ``'strain'``, and ``'stress'``.
+   All materials will respond to ``"strain"``, and ``"stress"`` through :ref:`eleResponse`.
    Some materials have additional queries to which they will respond.
-These are documented in the NOTES section for those materials.
+These are documented in the *notes* section for those materials.

-The following contain information about ``type`` and the ``args`` required for each of the available material types:
+The following materials are available:

 .. toctree::
    :maxdepth: 1